Innovation Programs

 Research and student innovation programs

-MDHS Innovation and Enterprise Programs
+MDHS Health Innovation and Enterprise Bootcamp

 Leaders Lunch Seminar Series

-The monthly Leaders Lunch seminar series aims to bring new and established leaders from across the faculty to learn from inspiring, entrepreneurial and innovative guest speakers from academia, government and industry.
+The monthly Leaders Lunch seminar series aims to bring leaders from across the faculty to learn from inspiring, entrepreneurial and innovative guest speakers from academia, government and industry.
 The seminars will focus on fostering a culture of innovation and developing an ecosystem that supports the next generation of innovative leaders.

 TRAM